faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > Here the father plainly maintains the doctrine of the atonement.
 When he asserts that expiation is not now made by the offering of victims, such as were sacrificed under the Jewish economy, and that the object of Christ's death and sufferings was to make expiation, he must necessarily include the atonement, which is embraced in expiation.
 He elsewhere \* clearly asserts that the curse due to sinners was laid upon Christ.
 "If therefore," says he, "God the father of the families of the universe, appointed his son to take upon himself the curse of the whole human family, knowing that crucified and dead, he would raise him up, &c."
 The curse is used in this place, by a common figure of speech for the effects of the curse.
 The expression, "whole human family," which this, and other fathers use when treating of the atonement, is explained by themselves in other places to mean, that "Christ died sufficiently for all men, and efficiently, for the elect."
 This still is an obscure mode of stating their views relative to the extent of the atonement.
 I understand them to mean; that had God destined the death of Christ for the salvation of every individual of the human family, its value was adequate to such an extensive object; but that however valuable the atonement of Christ may be, yet the elect only will be saved by it, as God has limited its efficiency to them.

-[ TODO - I'm not certain what is being claimed here? (maybe his book goes into more detail on this?)
-Did other Christians not believe the atonement was both retroactive and prospective?
-Regardless, looking for clear examples of this in the early 1800s literature.]

 > <span style="color:red; margin-left:-30px;">[Doctrine:10c] [King Benjamin's sermon gives insights about] the power of the Atonement to remove our guilt as well as our sins ...</span>

 The interplay between obedience, devotion and guilt seems to have been a topic of interest at the time.
 For instance, consider John Gother's [Instructions and Devotions for the Afflicted and Sick](https://books.google.com/books?id=eV1gAAAAcAAJ&pg=PA49&dq=In+this+one+Point+consists+the+Sum+of+Christian+Perfection&hl=en&sa=X&ved=0ahUKEwjp2JfVxoHcAhUvja0KHdf1B6UQ6AEIKTAA#v=onepage&q=%22In%20this%20one%20Point%20consists%20the%20Sum%20of%20Christian%20Perfection%22&f=false) (pg 49):